The Devil All the Time (film): Plot

-In 1965, Arvin is given his father's Luger pistol as a birthday present.
-He is fiercely protective of Lenora who is bullied by some local greasers, prompting Arvin to attack and beat them all mercilessly.
-Lenora grows close to the new, narcissistic Reverend Preston Teagardin.
-Preston seduces and rapes Lenora—she later becomes pregnant.
-When she informs Preston, he denies her.
-Not wanting to bring shame to her family, Lenora plans to take her own life by hanging herself.
-At the last second, she decides not to go through with suicide, but as she attempts to undo the noose, she slips off her support and dies.
-After the autopsy, Arvin is told that she was pregnant and suspects that Preston was the father.
-He follows Preston and sees him seduce and rape another underage girl.
+In 1965, Arvin—now a young adult working manual jobs around town— receives Willard's Luger from his uncle as a birthday present.
+He is fiercely protective of high school-aged Lenora, who is bullied by some local greasers.
+One day, their harassment pushes Arvin to attack them mercilessly.
+The pious Lenora grows close to the new, self-righteous Reverend Preston Teagardin, whom Arvin resents for previously ridiculing Emma.
+Reverend Preston grooms Lenora, eventually sexually assaulting her and she becomes pregnant.
+When she informs Preston, he rejects her.
+Overwhelmed by the bullying and her pregnancy, Lenora considers hanging herself.
+Right before she does, she changes her mind but ends up accidentally hanging herself.After the autopsy, Arvin is told that she was pregnant.
+Stalking Preston, he sees him grooming another girl and deduces that Preston was the father.
+Confronting him alone at the church, Arvin shoots and kills Preston with the Luger before fleeing.